University of Toronto's

 Our dream-team of passionate graduate students combine their educational backgrounds, advocacy expertise, and varied experiences with racialization on and off campus to REC's central commitment to community-building.

-I am doing my Master of Science in the Department of Laboratory Medicine and Pathobiology, studying cancer immunotherapy.
-Through my studies and personal experience of moving to Canada, I became interested in the topics of race and ethnicity, and how they influence our experiences in healthcare and other areas of life.
-I am excited to learn from and connect with the amazing REC community.
-Outside of academics, I enjoy arts, films, and reading.
+Karen Fang is a MSc student in the Department of Laboratory Medicine and Pathobiology at the University of Toronto.
+Her research focuses on developing immunotherapy for leukemia and lymphoma.
+Through her studies and personal experience of moving to Canada, she became interested in how identities, including race and ethnicity, influence people's experiences in healthcare and other areas of life.
+She is excited to learn from and connect with the amazing REC community.
+Outside of academics, she enjoys arts, films, and reading.

 UNIVERSITY OF TORONTO'S GRADUATE STUDENT UNION

 The UTGSU is a voice for over 18,500 students as well as a platform for community building and services.
 The UTGSU is a democratically-run non-profit organization, formed in 1964 and incorporated in 1999.
 All University of Toronto graduate students who pay the UTGSU fee are UTGSU Members.
 As a Member, you have the opportunity to participate in the decision-making process of the corporation at the Annual Meeting and at the General Council through Course Union Representation or UTGSU Committee participation.

 CONTACT THE UTGSU

 The UTGSU Offices have been closed since March 16, 2020 due to uncertainty surrounding COVID-19.
 Staff and Executives will be working remotely so members can email email@example.com with general inquiries.
 For Health and Dental Insurance inquiries, members can email firstname.lastname@example.org with any health and dental insurance plan questions during regular office hours.
 All staff and Executives are available by email during regular office hours.